grpc/proposal/L49-objc-flow-control.md

 context switch happens for each write of message.
-On mobile platform this may not be a big issue, but in case some users do send a large amount of small messages and find the performance poorer than their expectation, the issue may be resolved in the following ways:
+On mobile platform this may not be a big issue, but in case some users do send a large amount of small messages and find the performance poorer than their expectation, the issue may be resolved in either of the following ways:
-* since gRPC does not put a hard restriction on how many messages, users may self-restrict the number of pending writes without corresponding `didWriteData` callback issued
+* since gRPC does not put a hard restriction on how many writes can be pending for each call, users may have more than 1 pending writes for each call in gRPC Objective-C layer and write their own flow control logic based on `didWriteData` callbacks;
 * gRPC Objective-C layer may detect the size of message at `writeData` function and immediately issue back a `didWriteData` callback if the message size is small.

 ### Write flow control API
-We may put a hard limit on the write flow control such that when more than one message is pending in gRPC Objective-C layer, an error is returned to the user.
+We considered putting a hard limit on the write flow control such that when more than one message is pending in gRPC Objective-C layer, an error is returned to the user.
 However, the benefit of doing so is not very clear, and it eliminates the possibilities of providing users flexibility have more flexible flow control policy themselves as described in the previous subsection.
 Therefore we decide to not put such a hard limit.

 ### Read flow control API
 An alternative read flow control API could be: